Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 - Boost your core muscles to help you stand up straight.

 The smooth, flowing moves of Tai Chi walking help to "grease" your joints and keep the stuff inside your joints healthy, all without putting stress on them.
-If you have arthritis or joint pain, Tai Chi walking can help 4:
+If you have arthritis or joint pain, gentle movement like Tai Chi walking may help:

 5. Feel Calm and Happy

 The calm, meditative part of Tai Chi walking helps your body relax and makes you feel more peaceful.
-Studies show it can 5:
+Practitioners often report that it helps:

 - Reduce feelings of worry